vinciob/rick-and-morty-dashboard/README.md

 # Rick and Morty Dashboard

-This project is a simple exercise.
+This project is a simple test of [rickandmortyapi.com API](https://rickandmortyapi.com/).